 There are also many companies you may use every day who have made inspiring pledges and actions towards total sustainability.

 Sky Media have been CarbonNeutral® since 2006, and have made many sustainable commitments.

 In 2009, Sky partnered with WWF and the Acre State Government to launch their Sky Rainforest Rescue campaign.
 This campaign broadcasted the effects of deforestation to over 7,000,000 viewers.
 It also implemented a positive agricultural change in the Acre State region of Brazil, providing farmers with a more profitable alternative to using rainforest land as grazing areas for cattle.
 By doing this, Sky helped to save one billion trees.

 In 2017, Sky launched Sky Ocean Rescue and committed to removing all single-use plastic from their business of over 30,000 employees.

 They’ve also committed £25 million into Sky Ocean Ventures, an investment fund launched to tackle environmental issues.
 They have so far invested in biodegradable plastic bottles and edible condiment sachets.
 They’ve also teamed up with Imperial College London’s Grantham Institute to research solutions for the ocean plastics problem

 M&S launched their sustainability project, Plan A, in 2007.
-The company met many of their objectives by 2012 when they announced they were officially carbon neutral.
+The company met many of their objectives by 2012 when it announced they were officially carbon neutral.

 They did this in many ways.
 Firstly, reducing greenhouse gas emissions by improving fuel efficiency.
 They also reduced electrical consumption and invested in carbon offsetting amongst many other commitments.

 They have also reduced waste, with none of their internal waste going to landfill.

 M&S’ updated Plan A 2025 sustainability commitments publication outlines their goals for the future.
 One goal is to ensure all of their packaging will be easily recyclable by 2025.
-They also aim to ensure every piece of unsold food goes towards human consumption, either by the reduction in price or by being donated to local food banks.
+They also aim to ensure every piece of unsold food goes towards human consumption, either by a reduction in price or by being donated to local food banks.